June 15, 2026

 Techniques used in fraud analytics

 Fraud analytics uses various techniques to interpret data and detect anomalies.
-Each approach we’ll highlight below offers unique insights and gives you a comprehensive assessment of fraud risk.
+Each approach below can be used to give you a comprehensive assessment of fraud risk.

 Descriptive analytics involves summarizing historical data to identify patterns within transaction data and user behavior.
-If you're reviewing reports or dashboards, this is the initial layer of analytics.
+For teams reviewing reports or dashboards, this is the initial layer of analytics.

 Descriptive analytics relies on basic statistical techniques to curate data sets and ensure data quality is maintained.
 Common outputs include the calculation of averages, frequencies, and variations within your fraud data.

-Once patterns are established, you dive deeper into the data sets with diagnostic analytics to discover the reasons behind specific events.
+Once patterns are established, teams dive deeper into the data sets with diagnostic analytics to discover the reasons behind specific events.

 More complex analytics are involved, such as mining data for specific fraud indicators that can reveal fraudulent behaviors.
 The methodology might include examining cause and effect by using algorithms that dissect the relationships within the data.